Tengio/tengio.com/content/blog/more-readable-tests-with-kotlin.md

 id = "0002"
 date = "2016-08-05T16:00:58+05:30"
-title = "More readable tests with Kotlin" author = "flavio" tags = [ "TDD", "Kotlin" ]
+title = "More readable tests with Kotlin" description = "The following is a highly opinionated rant.
+These are just my personal views on a subject I care about.
+Tests should be easy to read.
+You should be able to go to a test class you are not familiar with, collapse all the methods, and have a very quick read of all the test names.
+You do that, and in a matter of seconds you should have a very good idea of what the system under test is expected to do and in what circumstances." author = "flavio" tags = [ "TDD", "Kotlin" ]
 +++